Stalruth/SableyeBot4/migration.md

 ## What's Changing?

-On the 30th of March 2022, Sableye Bot will no longer be able to respond to Prefix Commands - from this date onwards Sableye Bot will only respond to Slash Commands.
+On the **INSERT DATE HERE**, Sableye Bot will no longer be able to respond to Prefix Commands - from this date onwards Sableye Bot will only respond to Slash Commands.

-This means that the usage of the bot changes dramatically.
+This means that the usage of the bot changes dramatically - the help text shown in the Slash Command UI should help with this.

 Additionally, some commands are being removed without replacement.
 These are: